xmed-lab/RSCFed/README.md

 2. Install dependencies:

 		pip install -r requirements.txt

+SVHN and CIFAR-100 dataset will be downloaded automatically once training started.

 ## Run the code
 3. Train model for each dataset.
 To produce the claimed results for SVHN dataset: